top of page

 Using a jar funnel, fill the half-pint jars with Apple Maple Jam leaving 1/4-inch of headspace.

 Place the lid on top of the jar and add the ring.
-Tighten the ring to fingertip tight and process in a boiling water bath canner for 10 minutes if at sea level.
+Tighten the rings to fingertip tight and process in a boiling water bath canner for 10 minutes if at sea level.
 Adjust your processing time if you are above 1000 feet in elevation.

 Once your Apple Maple Jam has completed processing, turn off the heat, remove the lid and allow it to cool for 5 minutes.
 Then, space the jars about an inch apart on a cloth on the counter for 24 hours to cool and completely seal.